A 16th-century manor with outbuildings, in 6 hectares of grounds

 The garden-level floor

-From the tower, a stone staircase leads to a lounge, where a patio door opens directly into the flowery garden.
+From the tower, a stone staircase leads to a vast room that could be used as a lounge, office, games room or bedroom.
 Next to the lounge, there is a large walk-in wardrobe and a shower room.
+A patio door opens directly into the flowery garden.

 The first floor